Fishery Improvement Projects

 Sustainability & Responsible Practices

 NETUNO USA imports frozen seafood from 15 Countries on 3 different continents.
 We source 17 varieties of fish, 4 mollusks (clam, conch, octopus and squid) and 3 crustacean shellfish (lobster, crab and shrimp).
 20 are wild caught and 4 are farmed (Clam, Shrimp, Mediterranean Seabass/Branzino and Barramundi).
-We lead US imports for Grouper/Snapper species, and bring volumes of Seabass, Corvina, Mahi, Cobia, Flounder, Unicorn and Parrotfish.
+We are one of the leading US importers for the Grouper/Snapper species, and bring volumes of Seabass, Corvina, Mahi, Cobia, Flounder, Unicorn and Parrotfish.

 To assure high level quality for our products, NETUNO USA follows our own HACCP and Recall Plan and comply with FDA rules for seafood imports with the following steps: